VCCT-WEDE5020-2025-G1/ST10467825-TheBookery/README.md

 - Version 0.6 (Current)
 Currently have everything else done and working on implementing good JS site wide.
 I've made all but 1 page responsive for mobile and that's the Contact us page.
 I believe maybe the embed link styling just has to be worked on but it'll probably bug out so I will need to be careful with that and keep a close eye on it.
 I'm trying to make my navigation menu turn into a hamburger menu when it's mobile as my main javascript for this site but right now, it isn't displaying correctly which is problematic.
 That aside, the site's in a decent spot.
 I have begun mobile testing by making a QR code live server that I can scan with all manner of mobile device to test.

+ - Version 0.7
+ Fixed and improved the mobile navigation across the site and restored the Library page structure.
+The hamburger menu now displays and opens correctly on mobile viewports.
+I corrected some head/header markup issues on the Library page (restored its prior structure without changing any book entries), added a missing script include on the About Us page, tightened some CSS rules so the hamburger bars are visible, and made the toggle JavaScript more robust so the menu will open even if a page's CSS inadvertently hides the nav.
+Small z-index and positioning tweaks were applied to prevent overlap.

 ## Sitemap
 <img width="994" height="385" alt="image" src="https://github.com/user-attachments/assets/01aa19e6-59a7-4c6d-8018-8a8ebbcb1698" />